Prediction of number of passengers for an airline using LSTM

 LSTM layer:

 This is the main layer of the model and has 5 units.
-It learns long-term dependencies between time steps in time series and sequence data. input_shape contains the shape of input which we have to pass as a parameter to the first layer of our neural network.
+It learns long-term dependencies between time steps in time series and sequence data. input_shape contains the shape of input which must be passed as a parameter to the first layer of the neural network.

 Dense layer:

 Dense layer is the regular deeply connected neural network layer.
 It is most common and frequently used layer.
-We have number of units as 1 because we are going to get a single value as the output.
+The number of units is 1 because the output is a single value.

 model = Sequential()